spotfiresoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 ## Containers and nodes

-StreamBase nodes require the hostname, nodename and DNS working together.
-Tests have shown that the Kubernetes *statefulset* option supports StreamBase nodes easiest.
+Streaming nodes require the hostname, nodename and DNS working together.
+Tests have shown that the Kubernetes *statefulset* option supports Streaming nodes easiest.

 The goal of this sample is to construct the deployment shown below :

 ![resources](images/kubernetes-docker.svg)

-<a name="building-and-running-from-tibco-streambase-studio-trade"></a>
+<a name="building-and-running-from-tibco-Streaming-studio-trade"></a>

+1. One POD contains one Streaming node and liveness probe
+2. A StatefulSet controls the set of PODs that forms the application cluster
+3. The Cluster Monitor is controlled by a second StatefuleSet and the lvweb console exposed via a NodePort
+4. The Kubernetes Dashboard is exposed via a proxy service

-## Building and running from TIBCO StreamBase Studio&trade;
+## Building and running from TIBCO Streaming Studio&trade;

 Useful plugins include :